Factbox: EU rules aim to increase choice in customer payments

 The main elements are:

-* With a customer’s permission, a bank must allow an outside company authorised by regulators to take a payment directly from an account for goods and services.
+- With a customer’s permission, a bank must allow an outside company authorized by regulators to take a payment directly from an account for goods and services.

-* Firms authorised under PSD2 are not allowed to take deposits or grant loans like traditional banks.
+- Firms authorized under PSD2 are not allowed to take deposits or grant loans like traditional banks.

 Reporting by Huw Jones; Editing by Sonya Hepinstall